 Is that 10% guaranteed?
 Heavens no!
 But over the long-term you’d be hard pressed to make an argument otherwise.
 Is that 6% return guaranteed?
 Heavens yes!
 That must be included in your decision to pay off your mortgage early.

-I think Dave Ramsey has a pretty good plan.
+Dave Ramsey has a decent approach to this.
 You need to make sure your foundation is well-laid before you consider paying off your house early.
 And this is coming from a guy that is about as anti-debt as you can get.
 He counsels his listeners and fans to follow his baby steps 1-5 before paying off the house.
 Why?
 Because steps 1-5 include getting together an emergency fund, getting rid of all debt except the house, investing 15% in retirement, contributing to college funds for kids and then finally paying off the house early.

 What this amounts to is that if you are already sitting on 3-6 months’ expenses in cash (money market, savings account, i.e. liquid), you don’t have any debt except for your house, you’re contributing 15% towards retirement (taking advantage of those possible 10% returns from the stock market and the great tax benefits that come along with investing for retirement), you’re even planning on helping your kids out with college, and you still have excess cash left over to pay off your mortgage faster?
 Man – go for it!